4. 3D Graphics

 - fn.step = &simLoop;

-- Post-processing functions: the simulation is called after the loop.
-If you do not need to NULL (NURUPOINTA) assignment.
+- Post-processing function: the function is called after the simulation loop.
+If you do not need it, set the NULL pointer.

 - Texture path